 The Civics Renewal Network is celebrating Constitution Day with coast-to-coast activities and running public service ads in some major television markets encouraging viewers to learn about the Constitution.
 The ads can be seen on YouTube here and here.

 In a first, the U.S. Courts are holding 27 naturalization ceremonies at iconic sites from Maine to Alaska.
 Students at the National Constitution Center in Philadelphia and more than 550 schools nationwide will take the “Preamble Challenge,” reciting the 52-word Preamble to the Constitution.
 An American Academy of Arts & Sciences symposium at the Newseum’s Knight Conference Center in Washington, D.C., will examine the role of civics in American life, followed by a keynote address from new National Endowment for the Humanities chairman William “Bro” Adams.
-Those events will be video-streamed by the Academy here.
 The full day’s schedule can be found on the APPC site here.
 A 10:30 a.m. news conference by the Civics Renewal Network also will be video-streamed on its site.

 Most Americans do not know which parties control the House and Senate